Understanding social media interaction KPIs

 To receive a good overview on how the content for your managed profiles is performing, you can choose a larger time frame like six months.
 And to get a clear first impression, the visualization of the data also plays an important role.

-I often find that column charts are a great initial way to view the data because they eliminate any potentially confusing overlaps.
+Column charts are a clear initial way to view the data because they eliminate any potentially confusing overlaps.

 Here is Ryanair's successful video post from late July 2017: